Blazored/LocalStorage/README.md

 }
 ```

-### Usage
+### Usage (Client-side Blazor)

-This is an example of using local storage in a .cshtml file
+To use Blazored.LocalStorage in client-side Blazor, inject the `ILocalStorageService` per the example below.

 ```c#
 @inject Blazored.LocalStorage.ILocalStorageService localStorage